SharePoint/sp-dev-docs/docs/sp-add-ins/working-with-folders-and-files-with-rest.md

 <br/>

-The following XML shows an example of folder properties that are returned when you request the XML content type.
+The following XML shows an example of **folder properties that are returned when you request the XML content type**.

 ```XML
 <content type="application/xml">